mldrs/fantasy-baseball-stats/README.md

 # 🧾 syndicate_yahoo_data

-A Python project that connects to the Yahoo Fantasy Sports API and extracts data such as your fantasy basebakk teams and matchups.
+A Python project that connects to the Yahoo Fantasy Sports API and extracts data such as your fantasy baseball teams and matchups.
 Data can be saved in JSON format.

 ---